generic04/skip/README.md

-# Skip things, spamming might cause disconnects.
+# Skip things.
+Contact me for how to use it.